Explain virtual network service endpoints

 - Add the Service Endpoint to a virtual network.

 When you enable a Service Endpoint, you restrict the flow of traffic, and enable your Azure VMs to access the service directly from your private address space.
-Devices cannot access the service from a public network.
-On a deployed VM vNIC, if you look at Effective routes, you'll notice the Service Endpoint as the Next Hop Type.
+Devices can't access the service from a public network.
+On a deployed VM vNIC, if you look at Effective routes, you notice the Service Endpoint is the Next Hop Type.

-This is an example route table, before enabling a Service Endpoint:
+Here's' an example route table, before enabling a Service Endpoint.

 SOURCE | STATE | ADDRESS PREFIXES | NEXT HOP TYPE |